gsi-upm/SAGA/README.md

 SAGA is distributed as a GATE plugin.

 ## Getting started
 Whether you intend to use this repository as an user or as a developer, you should download the last release of [GATE Developer](https://gate.ac.uk/family/developer.html) in order to run the graphic mode of this tool.
 You can find it in its [download page](https://gate.ac.uk/download/#latest).
-This download will include GATE Developer and Embedded and requires at least Java 6 update 10, 1.6.0_10, in order to be run.
+This download will include GATE Developer and Embedded and requires at least Java 7 in order to be run.
 If you are not familiar with GATE, check out these [training modules](https://gate.ac.uk/conferences/training-modules.html) to understand what GATE can do.

 If you are a developer, you should know that in order to develop your own processing resources using GATE Embedded (GATE APIs), a suitable Java Development Environment is required.
 We strongly recommend using [Eclipse IDE for Java EE developers](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/keplersr1), because it's going to make easier the next configuration tasks.